GAMINGNOOBdev/Vibe/README.md

 Both folders will contain the assets copied over, and should be run from within the build directory.
 > [!NOTE]
 > `compile.sh` clean builds the entire project

+If you are using windows:
+a) why.
+b) make a build directory, open a command promp in that directory, run `cmake ..` then `cmake --build .` and enjoy your game executable.

 ## How to game
 Set your preferred keybinds, volumes and scroll speed in the settings menu while on the settings screen.